-Patients being treated at tower block blaze near Grenfell
+People being treated by paramedics at tower block blaze near Grenfell

 - Published

-Patients are being treated following a tower block blaze in west London, about a mile from Grenfell Tower.
+People are being treated by paramedics following a tower block blaze in west London, about a mile from Grenfell Tower.

 London Ambulance Service confirmed it was in attendance and that paramedics were "treating a number of patients".